 Once your support contract is signed, you will probably be assigned an account manager and technical contact at the IT support company.
 Invite these people into your business and aim to give them an understanding of how your company operates and what your objectives are.

 You should also establish a clear point of contact for IT support within your company.
 It usually makes sense for this to be the person with responsibility for IT - if your business is larger, you might need to hand this role to more than one person.

 Most IT support contracts allow you to raise a certain number of support requests each month, or calculate charges based on the number of requests raised.
 It’s therefore important you set up a support process to ensure your IT support company is only contacted when necessary.

 This needn’t be complicated.
-In fact, the simpler the better: it just needs to explain what people in your business should do to get computer support.
+In fact, the simpler the better; it just needs to explain what people in your business should do to get IT support.
 Communicate the process clearly to your staff.

 You will probably want to channel IT support requests through the key contact in your business.
 They can establish if the issue is one your company can deal with itself, or whether they should to pass it to your support supplier

 Your IT support company may be able to help you set up an effective support process.
 They will almost certainly have worked with clients in a similar position, so don’t be afraid to ask for assistance.

 Log IT support requests